THE HISTORY OF BEE ME KIDZ

 The success of Bee Me Kidz grew steadily and on January 24, 2015, a second location opened at St. John the Baptist/King Edward School in the South End.
 In 2016, our third and fourth locations opened at Beaconsfield School and Glen Falls School.
 Unfortunately, in 2018, we had to close two locations: St. John the Baptist/King Edward School and Beaconsfield School.
 This was due to an unexpected cut in our funding.
 This required Bee Me Kidz to look for outside funding to help sustain the program.

-Today, more than 500 kids, parents and family members attend our two locations each Saturday.
+Today, more than 600 kids, parents and family members attend our three locations each Saturday.

 In keeping with the goal of measuring the program’s success, an independent program evaluation was carried out by the University of New Brunswick- Institute for Research, Data and training.
 A few of the buzzworthy results included: